April 2nd: The past couple of weeks have been a blur for sure, but…

 - One reader, who sent her first proposal ever (!) to a client and heard back almost immediately (Congrats Sarah!)

-- One person, who wasn’t doing freelance writing, but was looking to start a blog and needed to pitch an influencer (Awesome work Ilaria)
+- One person, who wasn’t doing freelance writing, but was looking to start a blog and eventually make money blogging, so they needed to pitch an influencer (Awesome work Ilaria)

 - One reader, who was already working with a client but wanted to ask for more business (Tim, you crushed it!)